UrosZdravkovic/UrosZdravkovic/README.md

 - **Frontend Development**: Building responsive, accessible web apps with React, TypeScript, and modern UI libraries like Tailwind CSS and Radix UI.
 - **State Management & Architecture**: Experience with Redux, Context API, and structuring scalable React applications.
 - **Backend & Databases**: Working with Supabase and Firebase for authentication, real-time data, and API integrations.
-- **Automation (Side Skill)**: Designing n8n workflows that connect APIs and eliminate repetitive tasks—including AI-powered integrations with OpenAI and LangChain.
+- **Automation (Side Skill)**: Designing n8n workflows that connect APIs and eliminate repetitive tasks-including AI-powered integrations with OpenAI and LangChain.

 ## 🛠️ Tech Stack